How to get touch with us over the festive period

 Reach out for support

 The emotional trauma of a divorce can have a lasting effect and whilst lawyers are there to support clients through the process, it may be wise to seek professional support from a counsellor or therapist (not least because their hourly charges are likely to be cheaper than your lawyer’s!)
-You can also lean on friends and family, but understand that they will going through their own process of dealing with your divorce as well.
+You can also lean on friends and family but understand that they will be going through their own process of dealing with your divorce as well.

 Other options than court

 Court proceedings, while they can be helpful and set clear parameters for all parties, are not the only answer when looking to sort out finances or disagreements about child arrangements.
-There are other options including mediation, collaborative law, arbitration, even direct discussions if you and your spouse are able to do this.
+There are other options including mediation, collaborative law, arbitration, and even direct discussions if you and your spouse are able to do this.

-This final point is Resolution’s focus for this week.
+This final point is the Resolution’s focus for this week.
 With the backlogs in the family court, looking at other options is becoming more important than ever for families going through a divorce.
 Not all options will be appropriate for you, but we always encourage trying to find one to suit you.

 Find out more

 Divorce is a very personal matter, and you should instruct a lawyer who suits you.
 You’ll need to know that you are being listened to and that your lawyer is guiding you through the process with your best interests in mind.
 Sometimes, your lawyer will need to give advice that is difficult for you to hear.
-It is important that you can trust that your lawyer will be transparent with you, so that you can manage your own expectations and be realistic.
+It is important that you can trust that your lawyer will be transparent with you so that you can manage your expectations and be realistic.

 For any help or support with separation, child arrangement orders, or supporting your children, then please contact our dedicated Family Law team.